 The St. Johns County (SJC) Habitat Conservation Plan (HCP) and Incidental Take Permit (ITP) is a 20-year plan to protect and improve beach and dune habitat for listed, threatened and endangered species while continuing to manage the beaches for continued public access.
-In its 18th year of compliance, the HCP continues to provide the framework for managing vehicular beach access and other related activities on the county's beaches in a manner and extent compatible with the protection of sea turtles and Anastasia Island beach mouse (AIBM).
+In its 19th year of compliance, the HCP continues to provide the framework for managing vehicular beach access and other related activities on the county's beaches in a manner and extent compatible with the protection of sea turtles and Anastasia Island beach mouse (AIBM).
 Issuance of the permit was conditioned upon the county's adherence to a variety of measures to minimize and mitigate the potential for incidental take of five species of federally protected sea turtles which utilize county beaches as nesting habitat and the AIBM which inhabits the beach dunes but may also frequent the beach.
 As a requirement of an ITP application, an HCP was prepared that outlines compliance measures to achieve desired protections.
 On August 6, 2006, the United States Fish and Wildlife Service (USFWS) issued the 20-year ITP to the St. Johns County Board of County Commissioners.
-The permit is in its 18th year of implementation.
+The permit is in its 19th year of implementation.

 The Annual Report was prepared by the environmental supervisor and staff in conjunction with data obtained by the Marine Turtle Principal Permit Holders (MTPs), beach lighting officer, beach enforcement specialist, and other support staff.
-Administrative review was done by the manager of the environmental division and data processing was done so by the environmental specialist.
+Administrative review was done by the environmental supervisor and data processing was done so by the environmental specialist.
 The Imperiled Species Section of Florida Fish and Wildlife Conservation Commission (FWC) provided administrative review of Section 3: Standard Sea Turtle Monitoring Protocol.
-This report summarizes programs, policies and procedures implemented by St. Johns County during 2023 in support of the HCP and ITP.
+This report summarizes programs, policies and procedures implemented by St. Johns County during 2024 in support of the HCP and ITP.
 It assesses the effectiveness of these measures, identifies program deficiencies and describes steps that will be taken by the county to further improve HCP/ITP performance.

-The nesting season of 2023 was a substaintial year with a recorded total of 1,205 nests; 1,060 loggerheads (Caretta caretta), 130 greens (Chelonia mydas), 15 leatherback nests (Dermochelys coriacea).
-The executive summary refers to total number of nests (1,205) from county line to county line.
-However, within the body of the report the nesting totals will refer to the summary of nests deposited on HCP managed beaches (1,194) excluding Fort Matanzas National Monument from this total (unless otherwise noted).
-North East Florida experienced two tropical storms late in the season which fortunately did not impact the nesting nearly as bad as in years past.
-As a result, 41 nests were washed out.
-Both nesting and hatchling success rates are consistent with last year's percentages leading to an 81% hatchling success frequency.
-With such an increase in overall nesting 80,674 hatchlings emerged from the sand of St. Johns County beaches.
+The nesting season of 2024 was a productive year with a recorded total of 864 nests: 831 loggerheads (Caretta caretta), 20 greens (Chelonia mydas), 9 leatherbacks (Dermochelys coriacea) and 4 Kemp's ridley (Lepidochelys kempii).
+The executive summary refers to the total number of nests (864) from county line to county line.
+However, within the body of the report the nesting totals will refer to the summary of nests deposited on HCP managed beaches (863) excluding Fort Matanzas National Monument from this total (unless otherwise noted).
+Northeast Florida experienced three tropical storms late in the season which fortunately did not impact the nesting nearly as bad as in years past.
+As a result, 50 nests were washed out.
+Both nesting and hatchling success rates are consistent with last year's percentages leading to an 85% hatchling success frequency.
+With a productive overall nesting season 66,986 hatchlings emerged from the sand of St. Johns County beaches.

-Nests deposited on driving beaches accounted for 118 nests (10%), 1,032 nests (86%) on nondriving beaches and 44 nests (4%) on restricted driving beaches, with percentages representing the overall distribution of nesting.
-For the second year in a row, disorientations increased significantly this past season with a record year of 59 recorded observations.
+Nests deposited on driving beaches accounted for 94 nests (11%), 735 nests (85%) on non-driving beaches and 34 nests (4%) on restricted driving beaches, with percentages representing the overall distribution of nesting.
+For the second year in a row, disorientation increased significantly this past season with a record year of 87 recorded observations.